castrovroberto/lite-vault/README.md

 - **Sealing:** The master encryption key will not be persisted directly.
 An unseal mechanism will be required to load the key into memory (F-CORE-140).
   - **Implemented:** The core `SealManager` controls the loading/unloading of the master key into memory.
 The vault starts sealed and blocks crypto operations.
   - **Initial Unseal:** Currently relies on providing the master key via the `mssm.master.b64` configuration property (e.g., environment variable) for automatic unseal on startup. **Securing this initial key value is critical.**
-- **Authentication:** API access (including the new `/v1/kv/data/**` endpoints) is protected by static tokens when enabled (`mssm.auth.static-tokens.enabled=true`).
+- **Authentication:** API access (including the `/v1/kv/data/**` endpoints) is protected by static tokens when enabled (`mssm.auth.static-tokens.enabled=true`).
 Clients must provide a valid token in the `X-Vault-Token` header.
-These tokens should be treated as sensitive credentials.
+These tokens are now linked to named policies defined in the configuration (`mssm.policies` and `mssm.auth.static-tokens.mappings`).
+(Task 11, Task 14)
+- **Authorization:** **Defined (Not Enforced):** The structure for defining policies (paths + capabilities) and linking them to tokens is in place (Task 14).
+However, the actual enforcement of these policies (checking if a token's policies grant access to a specific path/action) is **not yet implemented** (Task 15).
+Currently, any valid token grants access to all protected endpoints.
-- **Configuration Validation:** The application now performs basic validation on required configuration properties at startup (e.g., master key, storage path) and will fail to start if they are missing or invalid.
-Also includes conditional validation for static tokens (tokens required only if enabled).
+- **Configuration Validation:** The application performs validation on required configuration properties at startup (e.g., master key, storage path, token mappings if enabled) and will fail to start if they are missing or invalid.

 ## Getting Started